Pelosi says airline aid deal is near, asks for halt to job cuts

 Passenger traffic continues to hover around 30% of 2019 levels as the pandemic upends the travel industry.

-Reporting by David Shepardson and Tracy Rucinski; Editing by David Gregorio and Steve Orlofsky
+Reporting by David Shepardson and Tracy Rucinski; Editing by David Gregorio, Steve Orlofsky and Leslie Adler

 Our Standards: The Thomson Reuters Trust Principles.